microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Design recommendations

 * Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users
+* Organize the AAD groups that streamlines and simplifies licensing assignment and RBAC for the environments per the functions and requirements for the business units and application teams

 ## Data-Loss Prevention (governance)